nunit/nunitlite/README.txt

 Although constraints may be created using their constructors, the more usual approach is to make use of one or more of the NUnitLite SyntaxHelpers.
 The following helpers are provided:

-  Is: Not, All, Null, True, False, NaN, Empty, Unique, EqualTo, SameAs,
+  Is: Not, All, Null, True, False, Positive, Negative, NaN, Empty, Unique,
-      GreaterThan, GreaterThanOrEqualTo, LessThan, LessThanOrEqualTo,
+      EqualTo, SameAs, GreaterThan, GreaterThanOrEqualTo, LessThan, LessThanOrEqualTo,
-      AtLeast, AtMost, TypeOf, InstanceOf, InstanceOfType, AssignableFrom,
+      AtLeast, AtMost, TypeOf, InstanceOf, AssignableFrom, AssignableTo,
-      AssignableTo, StringContaining, StringStarting, StringEnding,
+      StringContaining, StringStarting, StringEnding, StringMatching,
-      StringMatching, EquivalentTo, SubsetOf, BinarySerializable, XmlSerializable,
+      EquivalentTo, SubsetOf, BinarySerializable, XmlSerializable,
       Ordered, SamePath, SamePathOrUnder, InRange

   Contains: Substring, Item

-  Has: No, All, Some, None,Property, Length, Count, Message, Member, Attribute
+  Has: No, All, Some, None,Exactly, Property, Length, Count, Message, InnerException, Member, Attribute

-Tests are loaded as a list of fixtures, without any additional hierarchy.
+Tests are loaded as a tree structure of suites, fixtures and test cases.
 Each fixture contains it's tests.
 Tests are executed in the order found, without any guarantees of ordering.
 A separate instance of the fixture object is created for each test case executed by NUnitLite.
 The embedded console runner produces a summary of tests run and lists any errors or failures.
+It can also save an XML representation of the test results.

 USAGE